maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 	- JumpCount: the number of jumps you want, 6 is infinite (yep).
 	- ChaserCount: the number of chasers you want for the "BadelineChasersEverywhere" variant.
-	- DisableWallJumping, UpsideDown, ForceDuckOnGround, InvertDashes, DisableNeutralJumping, BadelineChasersEverywhere, AffectExistingChasers, RefillJumpsOnDashRefill, DoNotRandomizeInvincibility, OshiroEverywhere: 1 to enable, 0 to disable.
+	- DisableWallJumping, UpsideDown, ForceDuckOnGround, InvertDashes, DisableNeutralJumping, BadelineChasersEverywhere, AffectExistingChasers, RefillJumpsOnDashRefill, OshiroEverywhere: 1 to enable, 0 to disable.
 	- RegularHiccups: the number of tenths of seconds after which a hiccup should occur (for example 15 for 1.5s), 0 to disable
-	- ChangeVariantsRandomly: 0 to disable, 1 to change vanilla variants, 2 to change extended variants, 3 for both
-	- ChangeVariantsInterval: The interval in seconds between two variant changes, or 0 to change variants on each new screen
 	- RoomLighting: the room's lighting in % divided by 10 (9 => 90%), -1 to disable
 	- WindEverywhere: 0 = DISABLED, 1 = HORIZONTAL, 2 = HORIZONTAL_STRONG, 3 = HORIZONTAL_ONOFF, 4 = HORIZONTAL_ONOFF_FAST, 5 = VERTICAL, 6 = RANDOM
 	- SnowballDelay: The delay between two snowballs, multiplied by 10.
 Default is 8 (for 0.8s).